andricicezar/fstar-io/sciostar/README.md

 ### Download and Installation without Docker

-You can clone the [sources of F\*](https://github.com/FStarLang/FStar), at the tag v2023.09.03 (commit hash `7363057dc7dceb13e39d5afb2b1dd46161314f25`) and run `opam install .` in the root.
+As a fallback that doesn't require Docker, you can clone the [sources of F\*](https://github.com/FStarLang/FStar), at the tag v2023.09.03 (commit hash `7363057dc7dceb13e39d5afb2b1dd46161314f25`) and run `opam install .` in the root.
-That will take care of compiling and installing F\* into OPAM.
+This should take care of compiling and installing F\* and its dependencies into OPAM.

 Once installed, if `fstar.exe` is in your $PATH, then running `make` will verify all modules in this directory.
 Otherwise, edit the `FSTAR`